 It is estimated that the Black Death killed about 60% of Europe’s population.
 If not for modern medicine, a similar fate could await us as well.
 Thankfully, we now have vaccines that save millions of lives annually.
 Vaccines are especially important when it comes to children and the elderly.
 Their immune systems aren’t strong enough to battle the infections on their own, which is why those two groups benefit the most from the effects of the vaccines.
 Some of them might be quite expensive, though luckily, some of them are covered by insurance programs.
 In a second, you’ll learn about 4 vaccines that are covered by Medicare, that every senior should take.
 Let’s go!

 It could seem that in 2020, we should no longer worry about the flu.
 It is true that the advancements in medicine make it possible to help people with illnesses that not that long ago were untreatable.
 Still, it doesn’t mean that such a common disease as flu is no longer a threat for us.
 It is often the case that seniors battle with many different health conditions.
 On top of that, their immune system becomes progressively weaker, which means that no illness could be ignored.
 According to the CDC (Centers for Disease Control and Prevention), during the 2019-20 flu season (from October 1, until February 1), in the United States, there were 12,000-30,000 deaths caused by flu.
 This staggering number could dramatically decrease if people were more eager to take a seasonal flu shot.
-It is covered by Medicare, and it should be taken annually.
+It is covered by medicare supplement insurance plans, and it should be taken annually.

 Shingles vaccine should be taken especially by the seniors who didn’t have chickenpox when they were kids.
 Shingles is caused by the same virus, and getting infected later in life would make the illness much more unpleasant for the patient, who will develop a painful rash.
 Unfortunately, that’s not all – other symptoms include fever and lack of appetite.
 That’s why it is dangerous for the elderly – their bodies are already weakened by age.
 If they are feverish and don’t consume enough nutrients, it might be just too much for their bodies.
 Although the shingles vaccine is covered by Medicare, there is, unfortunately, also an out of pocket cost.
 It’s best to contact your insurer directly or check Medical Resources, as the required amount varies, depending on the health plan.